vibhurai/contracts-template/README.md

 To deploy the contract for development, follow these steps:

-1. clone this repo locally
+1. Clone this repo locally.
-2. run `yarn` to install dependencies
+2. Run `yarn` to install dependencies.
-3. run `yarn dev-dep` to deploy the contract (this uses `near dev-deploy`)
+3. Run `yarn dev-dep` to deploy the contract (this uses `near dev-deploy`).
-4. run `export CONTRACT=<the ID of your dev account>`
+4. Run `export CONTRACT=<the ID of your dev account>`.
-5. you can also deploy the contract to a specified account by using `yarn dep` but first, you would need to initialise a '$CONTRACT' variable with the name of the account the contract would be deployed to
+5. You can also deploy the contract to a specified account by using `yarn dep`.

 **Your contract is now ready to use.**